splunk/public-o11y-docs/infrastructure/monitor/k8s.rst

 Use the Kubernetes navigator
 ============================
 .. note::
    Kubernetes version 1.21 and higher are compatible with the Kubernetes navigator.
-Using lower versions of Kubernetes may result in the navigator not displaying all clusters.
+Using lower versions of Kubernetes might result in the navigator not displaying all clusters.
 See :new-page:`endoflife.date <https://endoflife.date/kubernetes>` for more information.

 View the health of entire Kubernetes clusters at a glance from the Infrastructure page.
 From the Infrastructure page, you can drill down into and analyze detailed metrics about these Kubernetes resources: